Bioconductor/bioconductor.org/content/news/bioc_3_10_release.md

 packages, and 27 workflows.

-There are 93 new software packages, 15 new data experiment packages, 1 new annotation package, and many updates and improvements to existing packages; Bioconductor 3.10 is compatible with R 3.6.1, and is supported on Linux, 32- and 64-bit Windows, and Mac OS X.  This release will include an updated Bioconductor [Amazon Machine Image][1]
+There are 93 new software packages, 15 new data experiment packages, 2 new annotation packages, and many updates and improvements to existing packages; Bioconductor 3.10 is compatible with R 3.6.1, and is supported on Linux, 32- and 64-bit Windows, and Mac OS X.  This release will include an updated Bioconductor [Amazon Machine Image][1]